CSFP-Commodity Supplemental Food Program

 WHO’S THE PROGRAM FOR?

-Last fiscal year, Gleaners reached over 11, 000 seniors in need.
+Last fiscal year, Gleaners distributed over 28,000 CSFP boxes to seniors in need.
 The CSFP program now spans 12 counties.

 In accordance with Federal Law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.